esc/voodooconfig/README.rst

 -------

 It is a super-simple utility with lots of flexibility.
-I decided to publish it as seperate package since I have been solving this exact same problem again and again over the years and didn't want to keep re-inventing the wheel everytime.
+I decided to publish it as separate package since I have been solving this exact same problem again and again over the years and didn't want to keep re-inventing the wheel every time.
-The interface is also super simple so that it can be comined with any of the myriad of command-line interface tools that exist in Python.
+The interface is also super simple so that it can be combined with any of the myriad of command-line interface tools that exist in Python.
 At the core, options are just a mapping/dictionary so you can use those to insert values and/or export the options in a format suitable for processing by subsequent